mihaelamunteanu/CodingDojoTask/README.md

 * java doc and comments where considered
 * usage of additional libraries (see [pom.xml](/pom.xml))
 * usage of lombok for beans boiler plate
+* usage of flyway for db versioning
+* basic authentication

 ### Delivered the code

 A file local.properties containing appId=<yourWeatherApiKey> should be added so that the code can run.
+As git

 >**DO NOT create a Pull Request with your solution**